Karmvirjadeja/Zerote-SparkTheSummer-515/README.md

-# MERN Social Media App
+# Zero-Hate Social Media App

 This is a social media app built using the MERN stack.
 It includes authentication, posts, likes, comments, and follows.